LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 In the process of using this library,  we encountered the following problems:

-- ~~Hard to quickly extend new components (plug-ins), such as the need to insert Grid and Board into the existing document.~~
+- Hard to quickly extend new components, such as the need to insert Grid and Board into the existing document.
 - The inability to extend more shortcuts, such as markdown syntax support and shortcuts for key combinations (meta + shift + option + key).
 - The inability to support a self-consistent context production processes, such as inserting new components via slash command or floating toolbar.
-- ~~Lack of stable performance and sufficient code coverage.~~
 - A lack of sufficient code coverage.

+> The problems metioned above maybe have been optimized in newly version.

 We have been actively looking for alternatives in the open-source community, such as [super_editor](https://pub.dev/packages/super_editor).

 During our research, we found that super_editor allows for extending new components in a way that can also support customized shortcuts.

 However, its data structure is a list that does not support nesting, which is not appropriate for nodes with parent-child relationships.
 For example, in the case of multi-level lists the form of each level is inconsistent.

+Another important reason is that we need an editor with higher customization requirements, furthermore, an editor that can keep up with the times and serve the functions of our product - AppFlowy.

 To date, we still haven't found a solution that suits our needs.